Ife Central

-Ife Central (Yoruba: Ile Ife) is a Local Government Area in Osun State, Nigeria.
-Its headquarters are in the city of Ile Ife to the south of the area.
+Ife Central (Yoruba: Ife) is a Local Government Area in Osun State, Nigeria.
+Its headquarters are in the city of Ife to the south of the area.
+The current chairman of the council is Olayera Jacob Elugbaju.

-It has an area of 111 km^{2} and a population of 167,254 at the 2006 census.
+It has an area of 111 km2 and a population of 167,254 at the 2006 census.

 The postal code of the area is 220.